-Classic peanut butter blossom cookies that are so simple to prepare with a quick bake time too.
+Classic peanut butter blossom cookie recipe is so simple to prepare with a quick bake time too.
 A fabulous peanut butter base cookie with a decadent chocolate kiss center.
 Perfect for kids' parties, holiday cookie exchange, tailgate treats, bake sales, and just plain old fashion cookies and milk.

 - A classic recipe that is easy to make and everyone loves them.